-The human body is complicated, there are millions of nerves, the web of arteries and veins, cells and what not, in short, the complexity of the human body is not easy to decode and when the root cause of the problem is in a vein or artery then the problem can become more complicated.
+The human body is complicated.
+There are millions of nerves.
+A web of arteries, veins and cells.
+The complexity of the human body is not easy to decode and when the root cause of the problem is in a vein or artery then the problem can become more complicated.

 The flexibility of the artery starts deteriorating after a certain age.
 There are many reasons that cause hardness in the vein and artery.
 But one cannot deny the role of aging and lifestyle.
 As the artery become hard with calcification, it restricts the blood flow in the body that ultimately causes several difficulties.
 It is not just the plaque that could restrict the blood flow, but cholesterol, fat and/or scar tissue any of these things can narrow the artery causing PAD.

 The problem of PAD is more threatening in ailing and aging patients.
 And in most of the cases, people are unaware of the problem as the symptoms start coming to the surface of late only.
 The problem can become more serious among those people who are suffering from obesity, diabetes, smoking or high blood pressure.

 Don’t let the PAD make your life miserable.
 Follow an active and healthy life along with the suggested treatment and keep your body fit and fine.
 There are cases where PAD leads to amputation as well.